Informational Autocrats, Diverse Societies: Setup

 \subsection{The Model}

-There are two types of agents: a sender (female) and a unit measure of receivers (males), indexed by $r\in[0,1]$.
-The sender wants to persuade the receivers to support a policy she is proposing.
-Before persuading the receivers, the sender learns whether the policy is good for the receivers.
-But the receivers do not learn this information until after they have decided on whether to support the policy.
+There are two types of agents: an autocrat and a unit measure of citizens, indexed by $r\in[0,1]$.
+Each citizen takes an action $a_r\in\{0,1\}$, the action being whether she supports the autocrat.

 There is an underlying state of the world: $\theta \in \{0,1\}$.
 We call the $\theta = 1$ state the ``good'' state.
-When the state is good, the sender's proposed policy is beneficial to the receivers.
-The $\theta = 0$ state is the ``bad'' state where the policy is not beneficial to the receivers.
-Each receiver has to decide on the extent to which to support the policy.
-We denote by $a_r\in[0,1]$ receiver $r$'s degree of support for the policy.
-Receiver $r$'s payoff when he chooses action $a_r$ and the state is $\theta$ is given by
+When the state is good, supporting the autocrat is in the citizens' best interest.
+The $\theta = 0$ state is the ``bad'' state where it is optimal for citizens not to support the autocrat.
+Citizen $r$'s payoff when she chooses action $a_r$ and the state is $\theta$ is given by

-where $c_r \in [0,1]$ is receiver $r$'s cost of supporting the policy.
-If receiver $r$ knew the state, he would give the policy his full support (i.e., $a_r=1$) in the good state and no support (i.e., $a_r=0$) in the bad state.
+where $c_r \in [0,1]$ is citizen $r$'s cost of supporting the autocrat.
+If citizen $r$ knew the state, she would support the autocrat (i.e., $a_r=1$) in the good state and not support her (i.e., $a_r=0$) in the bad state.
+Hence, the good state may be interpreted as the state where the autocrat is competent and the bad state as the one where the autocrat is incompetent.

-The sender wants to maximize the support from the receivers.
-Her payoff when receiver $r$ provides support $a_r$ and the state is $\theta$ is given by
+The autocrat wants to persuade citizens to support him regardless of the state of the world.
+His payoff when citizen $r$ provides support $a_r$ and the state is $\theta$ is given by

-When the state is good, the sender and receivers have common interests, whereas when the state is bad, their interests are opposed.
-We denote the sender's prior that the state is good by $p_s$.
+When the state is good, the autocrat and citizens have common interests, whereas when the state is bad, their interests are opposed.
+We denote the autocrat's prior that the state is good by $p_s\in(0,1)$.

-Since the receivers do not observe the state, they can only act based on their beliefs.
-The sender can influence those beliefs (and the resulting actions) by sending informative messages.
-To simplify the analysis, we assume that the sender can commit to a public communication strategy $\sigma: \{0,1\} \rightarrow \Delta(M)$, where $\sigma(\theta)[m]$ is the probability that public message $m\in M$ is generated when the state is $\theta$.
-The communication strategy represents the editorial policies of a collection of partisan \emph{media} controlled by the sender and used by her to influence the views of the receiver population.
+Citizens do not learn the state of the world until after they have decided on whether to support the autocrat.
+Since citizens do not observe the state, they can only act based on their beliefs.
+The autocrat can influence those beliefs (and the resulting actions) by sending informative messages.
+To simplify the analysis, we assume that the autocrat can commit to a public communication strategy $\sigma: \{0,1\} \rightarrow \Delta(M)$, where $\sigma(\theta)[m]$ is the probability that public message $m\in M$ is generated when the state is $\theta$.
+The communication strategy represents the policies followed by media controlled by the autocrat and used by him to influence the views of citizens.